Traffic signs are either:

 - Warning signs - warn motorists of potentially hazardous conditions on or adjacent to the road and include pedestrian crossings, T-Junctions and children crossings.

 Directional (or fingerboard) signs are signs with a blue background and white text.
+These signs are not for private companies of facilities, see advertising signs for further information.

 - non-profit organisations